-Troy engages3 with all investee companies identified as "not aligning"4 with a net zero GHG emissions pathway.
-The objective of these engagements is to encourage each company to set a target consistent with the goals of the Paris Agreement and a transition towards net zero by 2050.
+Troy engages3 with those investee companies which are either not on a net zero pathway, or not meeting their targets under the Net Zero Criteria.
+The objective of these engagements is to encourage each company to set targets consistent with the goals of the Paris Agreement and ensure they are meeting their short-, medium- and long-term targets, facilitating a transition towards net zero by 2050.

 The first step in our engagement process is to contact the investee company setting out Troy's approach to assessing climate change and formally requesting to engage with the company in relation to its climate strategy.
-Troy prioritises engagements based on a range of considerations, including the: